Getting started with the permit process

 Check jurisdiction and zoning first.
 The Permitting Department's jurisdiction is unincorporated King County and the Permitting Department issues new permits only for property in unincorporated King County.
 For property within city limits (external link), you must contact the city for building and land use permits, not the Permitting Department.
 For example, for property inside Seattle city limits, contact Seattle (external link).
 Find out how to check jurisdiction and zoning, as both affect the permit process.

 Customer information bulletins.
 The Permitting Department's customer information bulletins are designed to provide user-friendly overviews and background information on a wide range of building and land use topics.
-For example, bulletin 12, Residential building permit process (PDF*, 211KB), provides an overview of the residential process and bulletin 8, Commercial and multi-family building permits (PDF*, 188KB), an overview of the commercial process.
+For example, Residential Building Permit Process, provides an overview of the residential process and Commercial and multi-family building permits, an overview of the commercial process.

 FAQ.
 Answers to frequently asked questions about land use and permitting issues in unincorporated King County are available at FAQ.